evanshunt/evanshunt-next/README.md

 * Export a static copy of the site to `/out`:
     `npm run build`
     `npm run export`
+* If you see errors when you build out a local copy, double check that inside the next.config.js file the `target: "serverless",` line is commented out.
 * To view the static output:
     `docker run --rm -dit -p 80:80 -v "$(pwd)/out":/usr/local/apache2/htdocs/ httpd:2.4`

 ## Contributing, feature branch rules

-TBD
+* Create a feature branch for your work
+* Once work is ready for QA, open a PR into the `dev` branch
+* Once merges are done to the dev branch, a deploy is automatically triggered inside Netlify.
+* Once work looks good open a PR into Master
+* Merge into master.

 ## Deployment processes

 TBD

-## QA processes

-TBD

 ## Third-party integrations

 * Contentful is used for a headless CMS.
 Log in with `devs@evanshunt.com` with the credentials in LastPass.
-* Using Paid Greensock Plugins - currently on Kalen's account TODO: Needs to be swapped with devs@evanshunt.com.
+* Using Paid Greensock Plugins - currently on devs@evanshunt.com account.
 Instructions can be found on GSAP admin dashboard on the right side.
+Login details for this account are in LastPass.

 ## Gotchas/trickies

-TBD
+* Some animations look weird while using your local development server.
+If you need to test animations your best bet is to build out the static files and then check those instead.

 ## Production notes